-This week has seen David Cameron and other members of parliament disclose their tax returns in an effort to demonstrate that they have not participated in tax avoidance schemes.
-No evidence of wrong-doing has been identified, although some tax arrangements have been described as morally unacceptable.
-Now that some politicians have disclosed tax returns since taking office, more pressure is being applied to reveal historical information and the net is widening to include other politicians.
-To what extent has this disclosure set a dangerous precedent and can it be considered an irresponsible act?
+This week Cameron and other members of parliament disclosed their tax returns to demonstrate that they have not participated in tax avoidance schemes.
+Nobody found evidence of wrong-doing, although the disclosure identified some tax arrangements as morally unacceptable.
+Now that some politicians have disclosed tax returns since taking office, there is more pressure to reveal historical information and the net is widening to include other politicians.
+To what extent has this disclosure set a dangerous precedent, and can it be considered an irresponsible act?

 Tax returns are supposed to be private and confidential.
-If someone is suspected of abusing the tax system it is the responsibility of HMRC to undertake an investigation and to provide a determination using laws that are in place.
+If someone is under suspicion of abusing the tax system, it is the responsibility of HMRC to investigate and to provide a determination using laws that are in place.

-Of course specific information is needed during the recruitment process to demonstrate capability to do the job for which candidates are applying, but this does not include information such as date of birth, National Insurance number or full address.
-These details would not be required until after a contract of employment is offered and accepted.
+Of course, specific information is needed during the recruitment process to demonstrate a capability to do the job for which candidates are applying, but this does not include information such as date of birth, National Insurance number or full address.
+An employer doesn’t need these details until after a contract of employment is offered and accepted.

 The problem is that job applicants will feel compelled to provide more information than is required.
-They will feel that not providing the details may harm their chances of gaining employment; in other words, they feel they either disclose the personal information requested or lose the opportunity completely.
+They will think that not providing the details may harm their chances of gaining employment; in other words, they feel they either disclose the personal information requested or lose the opportunity entirely.

 Have we reached a point in time where the desire to provide transparency about who we are and what we have done is aiding and abetting people with criminal intent to use our personal information?
-Conversations about possible opportunities can entice personal information which could be used for identify theft and fraud, which are already at an all-time high.
+Conversations about possible opportunities can entice personal details for identity theft and fraud, which are already at an all-time high.